Fletcher Building result: No dividend, Ebit falls

 Last week, Fletcher said it would make the loss due to the effect the pandemic has taken on the business.

-Chief executive Ross Taylor updated the market ahead of today's full-year result to June 30, 2020.
+Taylor updated the market ahead of today's full-year result to June 30, 2020.

 He cited three factors which would reduce operating earnings by $150m: